 From April 1987 the US and Angola began to meet in Brazzaville under the aegis of the then Chairman of the OAU, Denis Sassou N’Guesso, who was a catalyst in arranging a dialogue between the two countries.
 Cuba joined the negotiations three months later.

 Meanwhile, in order to help build a climate of confidence in southern Africa, Jean-Yves Ollivier spent seven months negotiating a huge prisoner swap.
-On 7 September 1987, on the tarmac of Maputo airport in Mozambique, he arranged the freeing of the South African commando, Captain Wynand Du Toit, who had been captured in Angola, in return for 133 Angolan soldiers, 50 Namibian independence fighters and two anti-apartheid militants, the aid worker Pierre-Andre Albertini and the Dutch anthropologist Klaas de Jong, who had been detained in South Africa.
+On 7 September 1987, on the tarmac of Maputo airport in Mozambique, he arranged the freeing of the South African commando, Captain Wynand Du Toit, who had been captured in Angola, in return for the release of 133 Angolan soldiers, 50 Namibian independence fighters and two anti-apartheid militants, the aid worker Pierre-Andre Albertini and the Dutch anthropologist Klaas de Jong, who had been detained in South Africa.

 A few months later, bolstered by this success, Jean-Yves Ollivier persuaded the South African government to reunite the representatives of the key regional actors who had helped organise this prisoner exchange at a hunting camp in the Kalahari Desert.
 His aim: to allow them to meet in secret and without an agenda in order to give them the chance to get to know each other and to begin to establish a degree of trust.